 Every once in a while I plan on visiting Morella myself.
 Just in two years, I´ve been to this tiny magical city at least 4 times.
 Morella is one of those unique places in the Spanish Province of Castellon, filled with history and old charm, which makes you coming back again and again.
 As one of 10 Fairy-Tale Places in Spain that are straight out of a Storybook, Morella is also a perfect fit for my Blog Series: Undiscovered Spain.

-Unlike its local neighbor Peñiscola(which aside from its appealing white-sand beaches was one of the “Game of Thrones” filming locations), Morella is still relatively in the shadow.
-Although, back in 2015 Morella won the Spanish competition to host the 25th Anniversary of Ferrero Rocher and it definitely brought a lot of media.
+Unlike its local neighbor Peñiscola(which aside from its appealing white-sand beaches was one of the Game of Thrones filming locations in Spain), Morella is still relatively in the shadow.
+Although, back in 2015 Morella won the Spanish competition to host the 25th Anniversary of Ferrero Rocher and it definitely brought a lot of media attention.
 Yet, in my opinion, it still deserves more international attention.
 Don´t you think so?!

-Rising 984 meters above sea level and fortified by 2 km of walls, Morella has always been of great strategical importance through history.
+Rising 984 meters above sea level and fortified by 2 km of walls, Morella has always been of great strategical importance throughout history.
 Its murals have seen various civilizations – Romans, Arabs, Christians… I guess, all these cultural influences have given Morella its uniqueness.
 Gothic buildings, handicrafts, artisans and antiques – the streets of Morella are full of alluring details.

 The Morella Castle

 For such a small town, Morella is surprisingly full of monuments and museums, revealing its magnificent historical past.
 Tiempo de Dinosaurios Museum, Sant Francesc Castle, Sant Miquel Towers, Sexenni Museum, La Fuente Vieja Tower – all of the following places can be visited in a day.
 Besides, The City Council often hosts temporarily expositions.